utakamo/oasis/README.md

 >
 > Ollama Endpoint Format: ```http://<Your Ollama PC Address>:11434/api/chat ```
 >
-> When using Ollama, an APK key is typically not required, so nothing needs to be entered in the API Key field on this settings page.
+> When using Ollama, an API key is typically not required, so nothing needs to be entered in the API Key field on this settings page.

 ## Chat with AI
 [Main] ---> [Network] ---> [Oasis] ---> [Chat with AI]